-Mathematically we are interested in the features of the figure that stay constant as it is rotated.
+Mathematically we are interested in the features of the figure that stay consistent as it is rotated.
 These features allow us to spot the cluster however it is orientated.
 Distances between stars (as we see them) stay the same as does their position relative to each other.
-So a trapezium connecting four stars will stay the same shape as the figure rotates.
+A trapezium connecting four stars will stay the same shape as the figure rotates.

 Sessions one and three deal with relationships between variables.
 Variables are changeable quantities, for example, as year changes so does the date of Matariki.
-Associating changes in variables is a very important idea in mathematics as it is the foundations of functions.
+Associating changes in variables is an important idea in mathematics as it is the foundation of functions.
 Relationships can be represented in a variety of ways, including tables, graphs and rules.
-At level 4 students are not expected to generate formal algebraic notation for their rules but many are capable of doings so.
+At level 4 students are not expected to generate formal algebraic notation for their rules, although many students will be capable of, and interested in, doing so.
 For example, a tukutuku panel might grow like this: